Documentation Index

 Monthly Cleanup Routine

-Set a monthly reminder to:- Review each watchlist
+Set a monthly reminder to:

 - Remove stocks you’ve lost interest in